-BPA is expected to store any private key and secret information in CSM.
+The infra-local-controller is expected to store any private key and secret information in CSM.

 - SSH passwords used to authenticate with the compute nodes is expected to be stored in SMS of CSM - kubeconfig used to authenticate with application-K8s.